-Children attending our Casa program must be 30 months by August 31st of the enrolling year.
+Children attending our Casa program must turn 3 years of age by December 31st of the enrolling year.

 The children experience the benefits of the regular Montessori program, but are offered other learning opportunities with their teachers.
 A variety of enriching extracurricular work is a part of their day – plentiful and varied art work, baking, trips to the library, and numerous activities for outdoor play.
 Boardwalk Montessori School is fully licensed by the Ministry of Education and meets the requirement of two hours of outdoor play per day, weather permitting.
 The children will take part in organized games, nature walks, yoga and playtime at our local park and on our rooftop facility.
 The greater part of their academic work is completed in the morning session.